Hi parents, guardians and other family members!

 Q: How do we communicate with teachers?

-A: Our teachers will be using traditional methods of communication and Microsoft Teams to help students stay on track.
+A: Your teachers will be using traditional methods of communication (calls and emails) and Microsoft Teams to help students stay on track.
 It is very easy to use.
 Click to learn more.

 Q: When will my student's Team be ready?